python-js1211/sense-net-projects/README.md

 ```

 Again, `model_dict` is typically the relevant section from the
-downloaded BigML model, and `settings` is a map of optional settings
+downloaded BigML model.

-which may contain:
+`settings` is a map of optional settings which may contain:

 - `image_path_prefix`: A string directory indicating the path where
   images are to be found for image predictions.
 When an image path is